Saramarianne18/-Data-Collection-Data-Source-Identification/README.md

 > - **Excel (.xlsx)** — Spreadsheet format used in business
 > - **XML** — Hierarchical format used in legacy systems

 ---

+## Task 2: Data Cleaning and Preprocessing

+---

+## Deliverables

+### Clean Dataset
+**File:** `titanic.csv`

+**Contains:**
+- No missing values
+- No duplicates
+- Normalized numerical features
+- Outliers removed

+---

+### Preprocessing Code
+- Implemented using Python (Pandas, NumPy, Scikit-learn)
+- Covers:
+  - Handling missing values
+  - Removing duplicates
+  - Feature normalization
+  - Outlier detection and removal

+---

+## Final Outcome

+Through this task, I gained understanding of:
+- Data cleaning techniques
+- Handling missing values
+- Feature scaling
+- Outlier detection

+The dataset is now clean and ready for:
+- Data analysis

+---

+## Interview Questions & Answers

+### Q1: What is data cleaning?
+Data cleaning is the process of fixing or removing incorrect, missing, or inconsistent data to improve data quality before analysis.

+### Q2: How to handle missing values?
+- Fill with mean/median (numerical data)
+- Fill with mode (categorical data)
+- Drop rows or columns if necessary

+### Q3: What are outliers?
+Outliers are extreme values that are very different from other data points and can affect analysis results.

+---